 The answer is, of course, with great care, which is exactly what director Mike Flanagan has done.

-The story picks up in 2011 and Danny Torrence (Ewan McGregor) is a mess.
-In an effort to dull the trauma of his experiences at The Overlook Hotel he has turned to alcohol and a lot of it.
-After a night out he wakes up in a filthy bed with a hangover, bruises on his face, an empty wallet, and only the haziest of memories.
+The story picks up in 2011, and Danny Torrence (Ewan McGregor) is a mess.
+In an effort to dull the trauma of his experiences at The Overlook Hotel, he has turned to alcohol and a lot of it.
+After a night out, he wakes up in a filthy bed with a hangover, bruises on his face, an empty wallet, and only the haziest of memories.
 This is rock bottom, and it’s a bleak one at that.

 Dealing with the legacy of The Shining is what the film is primarily concerned with.
-Danny recognizes the darkness inside him, the same darkness that was inside his father, and struggles to reconcile with it.
+Danny recognizes the darkness inside him, the same darkness inside his father, and struggles to reconcile with it.

-It’s not until he makes contact with Abra (Kyliegh Curran, in her screen debut) that he actually is actually forced to deal with it.
+It’s not until he makes contact with Abra (Kyliegh Curran, in her screen debut) that he is forced to deal with it.
 Abra shines and shines brighter than maybe anyone else has since Danny, and she’s attracted the attention of the True Knot, a wandering pack of psychic vampires led by Rose the Hat (Rebecca Ferguson) that feed on kids that shine.

 Similarly, Curran is so good that it’s hard to believe that it is her screen debut.
 She has a natural charm and chemistry with McGregor, the kind you don’t always get from seasoned actors.
 And then there’s McGregor himself, who plays the broken man Danny with such low key energy.
-The reluctant hero is a hard one to play with sincerity but McGregor really pulls out all the stops.
+The reluctant hero is a hard one to play with sincerity, but McGregor really pulls out all the stops.

 Is it as good as The Shining?
-This is a difficult question to answer because it’s not even really the same kind of movie as The Shining was, but what I can tell you is that Doctor Sleep is a well-directed and acted film, and intense and satisfying story, and a worthy follow up to the legacy of what came before it.
+This is a difficult question to answer because it’s not even really the same kind of movie as The Shining was, but what I can tell you is that Doctor Sleep is a well-directed and acted film, an intense and satisfying story, and a worthy follow up to the legacy of what came before it.